-Tea, which was brought to Britain in the 17th century by Dutch and Portuguese merchants, provides pleasure to people from all walks of life.
+Tea was brought to Britain in the 17th century by Dutch and Portuguese merchants.
+It provides pleasure to people from all walks of life.
 It is revered for its ability to both relax and refresh, and sharing it is often the foundation of social visits.

 In the United Kingdom and within the British Commonwealth Nations, it is a daily ritual taken at different times of the day.
-Morning tea, often referred to as "elevenses", might be a cup of tea (cuppa) with toast or pastry.
-Afternoon Tea, served between 2pm and 5pm, is accompanied by sweet pastries or shortbreads, scones, clotted cream, jams and occasionally finger sandwiches.
-High Tea is an evening tea served with more substantial fare like meat, shephard's pie, and fish.
-It is taken between 5pm and 7pm.
+Morning tea, often referred to as "elevenses", might be a cup of tea with toast.
+Afternoon Tea, served between 2 pm and 5 pm, is accompanied by sweet pastries or shortbread, scones, clotted cream, jams and occasionally finger sandwiches.
+High Tea is an evening tea served with more substantial fare like meat, shepherd's pie, and fish.
+It is taken between 5 pm and 7 pm.

-In the 1800s, it was common for the Upper Class to have luncheon at noon and dinner at 8pm or later.
-The Lower Class lunched at 11am and supped by 7pm.
+In Victorian times, it was common for the Upper Class to have luncheon at noon and dinner at 8 pm or later.
+The Lower Class lunched at 11 am and supped by 7 pm.
 This practice left a wide hunger gap by mid-afternoon.
-In 1840, Lady Bedford (aka Anna Maria Stanhope,) a lady-in-waiting to Queen Victoria, purportedly began the tradition of serving afternoon tea to her lady friends of similar social position when she felt the need to pull herself from the 3pm doldrums and get a second wind before her evening obligations.
+In 1840, Lady Bedford aka Anna Maria Stanhope, a lady-in-waiting to Queen Victoria, purportedly began the tradition of serving afternoon tea to her lady friends of similar social position when she felt the need to pull herself from the 3pm doldrums and get a second wind before her evening obligations.
 Taking this afternoon tea as a pick-me-up has become an integral part of British custom to this day; however, it is done in a more casual way for everyday purposes, and often workers can't break away as in days past.

 Typically Afternoon Tea is served on a low coffee table whereas High Tea, more of a meat or meal tea for the working class ,is served on a dining table.
 The table height brings the name "high" tea- not the social status.
 In the U.S. we often think of High Tea as served mid-afternoon for ladies of high-society with dainty cups, lace, and gloves.
 How misinformed we are of British customs!